Half Hung MacNaghten: Life

 MacNaghten was born into a landed Anglo-Irish family and attended Raphoe Royal school in County Donegal.
 In 1740, he inherited his family estate worth £500 a year and that same year entered Trinity College, Dublin.
 MacNaghten married the sister-in-law of the first earl of Massereene.
 However, he was quickly enamoured of the extravagant lifestyle of Ascendancy Dublin where he became a popular and colourful character.
 He developed an addiction to gambling and squandered away a large part of his inheritance, running up substantial gaming debts and by 1750 was threatened with arrest.

 Following the death of his wife in childbirth, he was appointed to the lucrative post of tax collector for Coleraine but gambled away £800 of the King's money.
 His estate was sequestered and by 1760 he was penniless.

 He gained support in trying to help overcome his addiction from a childhood friend, Andrew Knox.
-Knox was a wealthy land-owner and MP for Donegal who lived on an estate at Prehen about 2 miles outside the City of LondonDerry.
+Knox was a wealthy land-owner and MP for Donegal who lived on an estate at Prehen about 2 miles outside the City of Derry.
 Mary Ann, Knox's 15-year-old daughter, was already a substantial heiress, having received some £6,000, and would have collected a further legacy if her brother died without issue.
 MacNaghten and Mary Ann developed a relationship as the former visited Prehen regularly.
 Nonetheless, by 1761 their relationship had run into difficulties.